 Salagdoong Beach is attached to Salagdoong Beach Resort on the far east corner of the island in the town of Maria.
 From San Juan, it’s approximately a 50-minute drive to reach Salagdoong Beach and the entrance fee is 30 pesos per person plus an additional 20 pesos for parking.

 Salagdoong Beach boasts two beautiful coves lined with coconut palms and white sand shorelines.
-Just off the shore is a colorful reef which is great for snorkeling and swimming.
+Just off the shore is a colorful reef that is great for snorkeling and swimming.

 There are two diving boards here, one is around 5 meters and the other is 10 meters.
 Jumping from the top of the cliff into the turquoise waters below is one of the most adrenaline-fuelled activities to do during your visit.